ipeaGIT/gtfs2emis/README.md

 ### Credits <img align="right" src="man/figures/ipea_logo.png" alt="ipea" width="300">

-The **gtfs2emis** package is developed by a team at the Institute for Applied Economic Research (IPEA) with collaboration from the National Institute for Space Research (INPE), both from Brazil.
+The **gtfs2emis** package is developed by a team at the Institute for Applied Economic Research (IPEA) in collaboration from the National Institute for Space Research (INPE), both from Brazil.
 You can cite this package as: